entorb/sql2csv/README.md

 * SQLite3

 ## Security Warning
-ONLY USE READ-ONLY DB-USER ACCOUNTS via:
+ONLY USE READ-ONLY DB-USER ACCOUNTS via:<br/>
 GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username

 ## Requirements